its-the-shrimp/bridge/README.md

 # BRidge

-BRidge is a compiler ecosystem as well as an execution environment.
+BRidge is a compiler ecosystem as well as an execution environment, providing exhaustive and verbose debugging and error checking.
 Yet to be cross-platform tho, it's still very early in development.

 ## Getting started